bagder/uncurled/security/disclosure.md

-A responsible disclose can also often involve pre-notifying distributors or vendors that ship your product so that they can be prepared and offer fixed versions to users on the very day you make the security problem known to everyone.
+A responsible disclose can also often involve pre-notifying distributors or vendors that ship your product so that they can be prepared and offer fixed versions to users on the same day you make the security problem known to everyone.

 I am a strong proponent of the responsible disclosure approach because of how